-- The designation “AACT Fellow” is bestowed for life upon members of AACT who over a period of years have contributed significantly to the idea and ideal of community theatre.
+- The designation “AACT Fellow” is bestowed upon members of AACT who over a period of years have contributed significantly to the idea and ideal of community theatre.

 - Nomination and election to this select group is the responsibility of the current Fellow membership.

 - Awards are presented in odd years, with 2019 being the most recent.

 John Davis (Evergreen, Colorado) has been involved in theatre since an outstanding high school drama teacher changed his life.
 A pilot with United Airlines, in 1966, John and his wife joined the Evergreen Players in Colorado.
 It soon became apparent that John’s administrative and technical theatre talents were more valuable than his acting.
 He has served in every position on the Players Board of Directors, as well as the Board of Directors of the Colorado Community Theatre Coalition and the Board of the Evergreen Arts Council.
 John was awarded Arts Person of the Year for his many contributions to the Evergreen community.
 He has served AACT on the Board of Directors, as Festival Commissioner, and Chairman of the Governance Committee.
 He also has been a stage manager for the two appearances of the Evergreen Players at two AACTFest National Festivals, and an International Festival in Heidelberg, Germany.